yichenshen/TEACH/README.md

 ######Install Dependencies

-You may install/update the required packages using bower.
+You may install/update the required packages using Bower.

 ```bash
 bower install